xxfoundation/elixxir-user-discovery-bot/README.md

 twilioToken: "token"
 twilioVerification: "verification"

-# Banned users which follow the regex codepath.
+# Path to line-seperated list of restricted usernames.
+Any username that appears
+# on this list cannot be registered with UD.
+Each username on the list must be
-# Usernames should be separated by a Linux newline character ("\n").
+# seperated by a new line character (\n).
-bannedRegexList: "bannedRegexList.txt"
+restrictedUserList: "restrictedUserList.txt"

+# Path to line-seperated list of restricted username regular expressions.
+Any
-# Simple banned username list.
-Any name exactly matching in this list will not be allowed as a username.
+# username that matches a statement on this list cannot be registered with UD.
-# Usernames should be separated by a Linux newline character ("\n").
+# Each regular expressions on the list must be seperated by a new line character
-bannedUserList: "bannedUserList.txt"
+# (\n).
+restrictedRegexList: "restrictedRegexList.txt"

 ```